timosarkka/timosarkka/README.md

 Some things I'm working on or finding interesting at the moment:

-- 💻 Learning:  I'm learning about the fundamentals of <a href="https://github.com/timosarkka/ai-agent-news-summary" target="_blank">AI Agents</a>.
-I'm also currently dabbling with **JavaScript**, just for fun.
+- 💻 Learning:  I recently built my first <a href="https://github.com/timosarkka/ai-agent-news-summary" target="_blank">AI Agent</a> summarizing news for me daily via email.
 - 🛠️ Building: My **personal website**.
-- 📗 Reading: I just finished **Four Thousand Weeks** by Oliver Burkeman and was mezmerized by it!
-Next, I'm picking up **Meditations for Mortals** from the same author.
+- 📗 Reading: I just finished **Meditations for Mortals** from Oliver Burkeman.
 - 💡 Discovering: I'm fascinated by the <a href="https://512kb.club/" target="_blank">The 512KB Club</a> and the **tiny web** in general.
 It's very intriguing to visit these small personal sites and learn about the people behind them.

 ---